-Relatively common, chronic pattern of perceptual and behavioral abnormalities.
-These manifest as problems in at least 2 of the following domains: cognitive-perceptual, affect regulation, interpersonal functioning, or impulse control.
+Personality disorders are a relatively common, chronic pattern of perceptual and behavioral abnormalities.
+These manifest as problems in at least two of the following domains: cognitive-perceptual, affect regulation, interpersonal functioning, or impulse control.

 Onset of symptoms in childhood/adolescence with stability over time.

-Typical presentation involves comorbid disorders (more than one personality disorder or additional diagnoses of depression, anxiety, somatoform, or substance abuse disorder).
+Typical presentation involves comorbid disorders (more than one personality disorder or additional diagnoses of depression, anxiety, somatoform, or substance use disorder).

-Ongoing relationship with primary care physician is essential but may be challenging to maintain.
+Ongoing relationship with a primary care physician is essential but may be challenging to maintain.

 Potential for self-harm must be monitored.
 There is also potential for social withdrawal.